WUNC Public Radio, LLC Board of Directors

 The University of North Carolina at Chapel Hill’s Board of Trustees has appointed a Board of Directors to provide strategic oversight to WUNC Public Radio, LLC.
 Following is a list of current members:

-Michael Schoenfeld of Durham is vice president for public affairs and government relations at Duke University.
+Michael Schoenfeld of Durham is a Partner with Brunswick Group.
+Previously, he was Vice President for Public Affairs and Government Relations at Duke University.
 He has held senior executive positions at the Corporation for Public Broadcasting and Vanderbilt University, and has served as board chair of WPLN – Nashville (Tenn.)
 Public Radio.
 He previously chaired the WUNC Community Advisory Board.

 Teresa Artis Neal